jappeace/jappeaceApplication/content/authentication-in-reflex.md

 	Nobody should have to install anything in 2019.
 	But the mobile web will remain slow for
 	[good reasons](https://www.youtube.com/watch?v=4bZvq3nodf4)
-	and if I knew how I'd happily help speeding up ghcjs and reflex.
+	and if I knew how I'd happily help speeding up GHCJS and reflex.
 	I think for example that widgetHold and dyn may be a good candidates for code splitting entry points.
 	But I believe you'd need to make the compiler aware of that somehow.
-	I also believe you probably don't need the entire haskell runtime immediatly, lazily loading exceptions would be good for example.
+	I also believe you probably don't need the entire Haskell runtime immediately, lazily loading exceptions would be good for example.
 [^dynSlow]: And [dyn](https://hackage.haskell.org/package/reflex-dom-core-0.4/docs/Reflex-Dom-Widget-Basic.html#v:dyn) for that matter
 [^heretics]: Even though some [reddit thread](https://www.reddit.com/r/javascript/comments/6115ay/why_do_developers_think_the_dom_is_slow/)